comprna/CHEUI/README.md

 **About CHEUI**

 CHEUI (Methylation (CH<sub>3</sub>) Estimation Using Ionic current) is an RNA modification detection software.
-CHEUI can be used to detect m6A/m5C in single conditions, or detect differential m6A/m5C between any two conditions.
-CHEUI uses a two-stage deep learning method to detect m6A and m5C transcriptome-wide at single-read and single-site resolution, without any sequence constrains.
+CHEUI can be used to detect m6A and m5C in individual reads at single-nucleotide resolution from any sample (e.g. single condition), or detect differential m6A or m5C between any two conditions.
+CHEUI uses a two-stage deep learning method to detect m6A and m5C transcriptome-wide at single-read and single-site resolution in any sequence context (i.e. without any sequence constrains).

 ------------------------------------------
 # Dependencies